sticeran/InconsistentLabels/README.md

 ### (4) [`/ProgramAndData/code/Metric extractor/`](https://github.com/sticeran/InconsistentLabels/tree/master/ProgramAndData/code/Metric%20extractor) This folder stores the code of our metric extractor program.

-If you use the MA-SZZ-2020 defect data set or the method code that this work implements, please cite our paper, thanks.
+If you use the MA-SZZ-2020 defect data set or the method code that this work implements, please cite our paper "An extensive empirical study of inconsistent labels in multi-version-project defect data sets", thanks.

 # References
 [1]	D.A.
 Costa, S. McIntosh, W. Shang, U. Kulesza, R. Coelho, A.E.
 Hassan.
 A framework for evaluating the results of the SZZ approach for identifying bug-introducing changes.
 IEEE Transactions on Software Engineering, 43(7), 2017: 641-657.